-5.11 putNotify
+5.11 processNotify

-dbPutNotify (called when a Channel Access client calls ca_put_callback) is a request to notify the caller when all records processed as a result of the put are complete.
-Because of asynchronous records this can be complicated and the set of records that are processed because of a put may not be deterministic.
-The result of a dbPutNotify is the same as a dbPutField except for the following:
+dbProcessNotify is used when a Channel Access client calls ca_put_callback and makes a request to notify the caller when all records processed as a result of this put are complete.
+Because of asynchronous records and conditional use of database links between records this can be complicated and the set of records that are processed because of a put cannot be determined in advance.
+The processNotify system is described in section 15.4.3.3 on page 224.
+The result of a dbProcessNotify with type putProcessRequest is the same as a dbPutField except for the following:

-- dbPutNotify requests are queued rather than cached.
-Thus when additional requests are directed to a record that already has an active dbPutNotify, they are queued.
-As each one finishes it releases the next one in the queue. - If a dbPutNotify links to a record that is not active but has a dbPutNotify attached to it, no attempt is made to process the record.
+- dbProcessNotify requests are queued rather than cached.
+Thus when additional requests are directed to a record that already has an active dbProcessNotify, they are queued.
+As each one finishes it releases the next one in the queue. - If a dbProcessNotify links to a record that is not active but has a dbProcessNotify attached to it, no attempt is made to process the record.